 The programme team and University recognise the value of working with a student holistically.
 Students are well-supported throughout their studies here at Marjon through a range of services at both the programme and institutional level.
-Consequently the student support team, alongside the programme team, offer the students a wide range of services and guidance to support them through their studies.
+Consequently the Student Wellbeing and Support team, alongside the Programme team, offer the students a wide range of services and guidance to support them through their studies.